ant-design/ant-design-pro-site/docs/faq.en-US.md

 "start": "cross-env BROWSER=none roadhog server",
 ```

-### Does the site support internationalization?
+### Does Ant Design Pro support internationalization?

 This is one of the features of Ant Design Pro.
 The first version is currently available in Chinese.
-Internationalization will be our top priority in the next step.
+Internationalization is in our 2.0 plan and will be released soon.

 ### English Documentation?